percona/pmm/README.md

 The documentation source files are in the `docs` directory.
 (Other files in this repo are explained in [Directories and files](#directories-and-files).)

-We use different branches for two major PMM versions:
+The two major PMM versions are kept in separate branches:

 - `main` is for PMM 2.x (latest)
 - `1.x` is for PMM 1.x